-I have always loved Sabian’s higher end cymbals, specifically Hand Hammered.
+I have always loved Sabian’s higher end cymbals, specifically HHX.
 These cymbals sound extremely dark, yet very warm.
 They really wash when you play them.

 As with other thin cymbals, durability will be an issue for harder players.
 I would consider these to be studio cymbals.